charity-classification/ukcat/docs/method/manual-classification.md

 One of the first tasks the research team conducted was to manually classify a sample of charities, assigning the organisations a single ICNPTSO category and as many ‘tags’ as were applicable.

+The classification exercise took place over several weeks, with each researcher allocated a random batch of organisations which they worked through.
+Frequent meetings between researchers took place in order to compare notes, discuss any tricky or ambiguous cases, and agree on shared rules for dealing with them.

 ## Inter-coder reliability